Enrique Peris: International career

 Like many other FC Barcelona players at the time, Peris was summoned by the Catalonia national team for 10 games, one of which was the team's first-ever game recognized by FIFA on 20 February 1912, which ended in a 0-7 loss to France.
 A few days earlier, on 11 February, he had been one of the eleven players that had faced a weaker side of France, helping Catalonia to a 2-0 win.
 He also represented the Catalan team in the first edition of the Prince of Asturias Cup in 1915, an inter-regional competition organized by the RFEF.

+Athletic career

+In addition to football, Peris also stood out in athletic events, such as the 100m dash and the long jump.
+Even though he had great technical quality with a ball on his feet, he was discussed for his lack of spirit, since his way of playing, slow and cerebral, was totally opposite to the speed he possessed.
+For instance, in the 100 meters, he achieved 11.6 seconds in 1909, an unreliable 10.8 seconds in 1910 and another even more implausible 10.4 seconds in 1911.

+In September 1912, on the occasion of the inaugural Olot Deportivo festivities, Peris proclaimed himself the winner of the general athletics classification.

 Refereeing career

-Peris began his refereeing career shortly after he retired in 1917, thus joining the Board of the College of Referees of the Center, the first College of Referees in Spain.
-As a referee, he oversaw matches of the Central Championship, and even of the Copa del Rey.
+In 1912, Peris published a book called "Regulations of the Game of foot-ball and Application of its Rules".
+Peris began his refereeing career shortly after he retired in 1917, overseeing matches of the Central Championship, and even of the Copa del Rey.
 In total, he oversaw more than 50 games.
+He later became the treasurer of the Catalan College of Referees.

 Together with Eulogio Aranguren and Ezequiel Montero, he holds the peculiar distinction of having participated in the Prince of Asturias Cup as both a player and referee, given that Peris played in the 1915 edition and then refereed one match in the competition, a quarter-final between Valencia and Andalusia in the 1922–23 edition, ending in a 2-1 win to the Andalusians.